GDEV: GDEV Holding

-On June 22, 2023, Nexters Global Inc. to restructure as GDEV holding company, becoming its largest subsidiary, along with Cubic Games, Game Gears and Royal Ark.
+On June 22, 2023, Nexters Global Inc. restructured as GDEV holding company, becoming its largest subsidiary, along with Cubic Games, Game Gears and Royal Ark.
 More studios are expected to be added in the future.
 The GDEV gaming holding replaced Nexters as the publicly traded entity on Nasdaq.

 Overall, in 2024, GDEV's entire portfolio generated $421 million in revenue, 550 million downloads, and over 14 million monthly active players combined.
 Geographically, 34% of the revenue came from the United States, 27% from Europe, and 24% from Asia.

 In April 2024, GDEV successfully launched a mobile game titled Pixel Gun 3D for PC.
 The game quickly ranked among the top 20 best-selling and top 50 most-played games on Steam.
 On its first day, it reached a peak concurrent player count of 25,000 on Steam, and it recouped its PC platform development costs on the release day.
 In the second quarter of 2024, GDEV recorded $108 million in bookings.
 This growth came from a $47 million investment in user acquisition, leading to an adjusted EBITDA of $16 million.

 Studios and games

-By the September of 2025, GDEV houses fifth portfolio gaming studios with over 900 employees and several globally games for different genres and platforms.
+By September 2025, GDEV houses five portfolio gaming studios with over 900 employees and several globally games for different genres and platforms.
 GDEV's studios: